What Happens If You Fail Your UK Driving Test in 2026

 There is no upper limit on how many times you can take the practical test.
 People do pass on their fifth, sixth, or twentieth attempt.
 The record is over 30.
 Each attempt is a fresh assessment with no memory of the past tests.
 The only practical limit is your wallet and your patience.

-#Should I switch instructor after a fail?
+Should I switch instructor after a fail?

 Maybe.
 If your instructor missed the issue that caused the fail, that is worth a conversation but not necessarily a switch.
 If you have failed three or more times with the same instructor on similar faults, a fresh perspective often unlocks the issue.
 A new instructor sees your driving with fresh eyes and may identify a habit your regular instructor has stopped noticing.

 A two-hour session with a different instructor between attempts is one of the most cost-effective changes you can make.
 It gives you a second opinion without committing to a full course.
+Our how to find a driving instructor guide covers what to look for in a swap.

-#The mental side of bouncing back
+The mental side of bouncing back

 Failing a test is genuinely upsetting.
 It is six months or more of effort that did not produce the certificate.
 Allow yourself a day to feel disappointed, then get the fault sheet out and start planning.
 Candidates who pass on retake almost universally report that the fail was useful in the long run, because it forced them to address a weakness they would have carried into their licensed driving.